-For those of you that are existing CrossFitters, or those new to CrossFit that want to see the facility sooner, you are more than welcome to come and watch a class to check out our facility and see how our classes run, we encourage potential new members to do this.
+For those of you that are existing CrossFitters, or those new to CrossFit that want to see the facility sooner, you are more than welcome to come and try a class and check out our facility and see how our classes run, we encourage potential new members to do this.
 Contact us to organise a time to drop by.

 Do I have to complete the On Ramp Program?

 In short yes!
 Unless you have had prior experience at another certified CrossFit Affiliate where you completed their On Ramp/Foundations course or have passed the CrossFit Level 1 Certification.

 If you have any questions, please feel free to email us via our Contact Us page.